-What can we do to dramatically reduce the amount of gun violence in our country?
+What can we do to dramatically reduce the amount of violence in our country?

-BEYOND THE CROSSFIRE WILL NOT FOCUS on gun rights versus gun control because that issue tends to divide people, and we are determined to bring people together.
-In addition, documentaries about the 2nd Amendment have been done before, and we are striving to produce something original.
+BTC did not focus on gun rights versus gun control because that issue tends to divide people, and HTHCV students were determined to bring people together.

-QUIET COMPANY, an incredible band out of Austin, Texas, has not only expressed admiration for what we are trying to do, they have generously agreed to let us use their music on our Kickstarter and our film’s soundtrack.
+Quiet Company is an incredible band out of Austin, Texas, who expressed their admiration for what were trying to do and generously agreed to let us use their music on our Kickstarter and our film’s soundtrack.